pierre-amadio/LXX/notes/README.txt

 exit

 #TODO: deal with 36.Sirach.imp prolog as a milestone
+#those 36 verses are supposed to be milestone _before_ verse1.
+# <milestone type="x-alt-v11n" n="1"/>
+#right now, those are set as milestones in verses Sir1:0
+#things should be fixabled later on parsing the whole xml file.

 #TODO: what to do with Proverbs funny chapter numbering (ok up to 24, then 24/22a 24/22b 24/22c 24/22d 24/22e and 30/1 then 24/ again.
 #Excerpt from "Septuaginta, a reader's edition", p334: